RashmiSathe684/Bank-Management-System/README.md

 # Bank-Management-System
-Perform Banking Operations Using Appropriate Data Structures You can test the project by downloading 'DSU_Microproject.exe' file :)
+Perform Banking Operations Using Appropriate Data Structures.
+You can test the project by downloading 'DSU_Microproject.exe' file :)